castframework/cast1/packages/cast/oracles/README.md

 # Features

-NodeJS Oracle interacts with Forge Smart Contracts on Blockchains.
+NodeJS Oracle interacts with CAST Smart Contracts on Blockchains.
 Only Ethereum and Tezos are supported at the moment.
 It can:
 - Listen to blockchain events
 - Send transactions to a blockchain